-When an individual EU Member States and Japan conclude a bilateral social security agreement, it lessens the burden both on companies as well as their employees.
-So far, social security agreements between Japan, and Germany, the United Kingdom, Belgium, France, the Netherlands, Czech Republic, Spain, Ireland and Hungary have entered into force.
-The agreements between Japan, and Italy and Luxembourg have been signed.
-Furthermore, negotiations are underway between Japan, and Sweden and Slovak Republic, and are at the preparatory stage between Japan, and Austria and Finland.
+When an individual EU Member State and Japan conclude a bilateral social security agreement, it lessens the burden both on companies as well as their employees.
+So far, social security agreements between Japan and Germany, the United Kingdom, Belgium, France, the Netherlands, Czech Republic, Spain, Ireland and Hungary have entered into force.
+The agreements between Japan and Italy, the Slovak Republic and Luxembourg have been signed.
+Furthermore, negotiations are underway between Japan and Sweden, and are at the preparatory stage between Japan and Austria as well as Finland.